-The City's water production facilities are currently comprised of two (2) water treatment plants which produce the City's drinking water supply from four (4) separate surface water sources.
+The City's water production facilities are currently comprised of two (2) water treatment plants, which produce the City's drinking water supply from four (4) separate surface water intakes.
 The Layng Creek water treatment plant diverts water from Layng and Prather Creeks, and the Row River water treatment plant diverts water from two locations on the Row River.

-The Layng Creek water treatment plant is located approximately 20 miles east of Cottage Grove, and treated water from that treatment plant is conveyed to the City through an aging transmission line that was constructed in the mid-1940's.
-The City is currently under a compliance order to upgrade its water production facilities, because the Layng Creek treatment plant is not capable of treating drinking water 100% of the time to public drinking water standards required by the Safe Drinking Water Act.
+The Layng Creek water treatment plant is located approximately 20 miles east of Cottage Grove, and treated water from that treatment plant is conveyed to the City through an aging transmission line that was constructed in the mid 1940's.
+The City is currently under a compliance order to upgrade its water production facilities because the Layng Creek treatment plant is not capable of treating drinking water 100% of the time to public drinking water standards required by the Safe Drinking Water Act.
 Therefore, the City must upgrade its water production facilities in order to regularly be in compliance with drinking water requirements.
-The Layng Creek treatment plant and transmission line are both at the end of their useful lives.
+The Layng Creek treatment plant and transmission line are both at the end of their useful life.

 It has been the City's preference to replace the Layng Creek treatment plant and continue to produce drinking water from Layng Creek; however, based on construction costs, the Layng Creek facilities cannot be replaced cost effectively at their current locations.
-So, the Lavng Creek treatment plant is scheduled to be abandoned by 2008.
-Upon abandonment of the Layng Creek facilities, it will be necessary for the City to replace the Layng Creek drinking water production capacity which will cease upon abandonment.
+So, the Layng Creek treatment plant is scheduled to be abandoned by 2008.
+Upon abandonment of the Layng Creek facilities, it will be necessary for the City to replace the Layng Creek drinking water production capacity, which will end with the abandonment.

-The City has performed an engineering evaluation of its water production needs, and determined that its best and most cost effective option for replacement of the Layng Creek water production facilities is to increase the water production capacity of the Row River plant.
+The City has performed an engineering evaluation of its water production needs, and determined that the best and most cost effective option for replacement of the Layng Creek water production facilities is to increase the water production capacity of the Row River plant.

-The Row River plant is a modern treatment facility that was constructed in 1992, and it is located at the east boundary of the City's Urban Growth area.
-Treated water from the Row River plant is currently filtered and disinfected prior to being pumped into the City's reservoirs where it is held until required for use in the water distribution system.
+The Row River plant is a treatment facility that was constructed in 1992, and it is located at the east boundary of the City's Urban Growth Boundary.
+Treated water from the Row River plant is currently filtered and disinfected prior to being pumped into the City's reservoirs, where it is held until required for use in the water distribution system.

-The Row River water treatment plant was originally constructed with expansion capabilities.
-The base facilities in this treatment plant can accommodate an ultimate water production capacity of 7.5 million gallons per day even though the first phase improvements that were completed in 1992 included the installation of only one (1) treatment unit capable of producing 2 million gallons of drinking water per day.
-Additional treatment units will be installed as part of the planned expansion of the Row River plant to meet the City's current drinking water needs.

-The preliminary design of the new Row River water treatment plant improvements are scheduled to begin immediately.
-The project will be funded by low interest loans through the State Revolving and Water/Wastewater loan programs administered through the Oregon Economic and Community Development Department.
-Loan agreements have been executed for the planned improvements to the Row River water treatment plant which are estimated to cost \$7,200,000.
+The Row River water treatment plant was originally constructed with expansion capabilities in mind.
+The first phase improvements that were completed in 1992 included the installation of only one (1) treatment unit capable of treating 2 million gallons of water per day.
+The planned improvements for this expansion phase will replace the current 2 million gallon a day sand filtration unit with membrane treatment units that can treat 4 million gallons a day.
+The ultimate build-out of the plant is 8 million gallons a day.
+A new pipeline is to be installed from the City's distribution system at Currin Connector and Row River Road to approximately Layng Road and Row River Road.
+A preliminary 30% design of the new Row River water treatment plant improvements is complete.
+The project will be funded by low interest loans through the Safe Drinking Water and Water/Wastewater loan programs administered through the Oregon Economic and Community Development Department.
+Loan agreements have been executed for the planned improvements to the Row River water treatment plant, and associated pipeline replacement project, with an estimated cost of approximately \$9,500,000.